-This applies to exporters of:
+This applies to exporters of fish and fish products.

 When approved, an AEPI is provided with an automated export permit issuer number (AQA), which is used as an individual identifier when authorising an export permit.